KSU-CIS300-Fall2023/Homework-4-Docs.github.io/docs/index.md

 * SubstitutionCipher _cipher, which is initially a new SubstitutionCipher object

 UserInterface should also contain the following methods:
 *	Load event for the form – calls ReadDictionary on _cipher to read in the words, passing ”..\\..\\..\\data\\dictionary.txt” as the file name.
 (The dictionary.txt file is included in the starter repository in the data folder.)
 If there was an error reading the dictionary, it displays a MessageBox with an error message and exits the program.
+If an exception occurs while reading the file or loading the dictionary, print a MessageBox with the error and exit the program.

 *	Click event for the Encrypt button – It should use both ContainsInvalid and AllWords from SubsitutionCipher to check for errors, and should then call Encrypt in SubstitutionCipher to encrypt the message in the top text box.
     * If the user clicks the Encrypt button, the program should first check whether the message in the top text box contains characters other than lower-case letters or spaces.
 If it does, then the error message “Error: Invalid characters.
 Only lowercase letters and spaces allowed.” should be placed in the bottom text box.